jrowberg/i2cdevlib/RP2040/MPU6050/examples/README.md

-These are examples for the Raspberry Pi Pico development board, have VS Code support and serial output through USB.
-You will have to edit the include paths so they match the ones on your computer, but VS Code should warn you about it if you don't.
+These are examples for the Raspberry Pi Pico development board and have serial output enabled through USB.
-Also, you must have the libraries files (I2Cdev.h, I2Cdev.cpp, MPU6050.h, MPU6050.cpp, MPU6050\_6Axis\_MotionApps\_V6\_12.h, helper\_3dmath.h) inside the example folder (whichever you want to build), unless you modify the CMakeLists.txt and specify the path.
+Also, if the libraries files (I2Cdev.h, I2Cdev.cpp, MPU6050.h, MPU6050.cpp, MPU6050\_6Axis\_MotionApps\_V6\_12.h, helper\_3dmath.h) are not in a common include directory, you will have to copy them to the example folder (whichever you want to build), unless you modify the CMakeLists.txt and specify the path.

 #### Instructions for building examples
 1. ```cd``` to the folder of the example you want to build.